-Som Yew Ya breastfed her eldest boy for two years, and manged to do so even while she was studying for her Masters.
+Som Yew Ya breastfed her son for two years, and manged to do so even while she was studying for her Masters.
 How did she do it?
 She shares with us her breastfeeding journey.

 Looking back on my journey, it was indeed a challenging one, with unexpected turns.

 Right from the get-go, I had it in my mind to breastfeed.
 The latching and breastfeeding positions were very unfamiliar initially and I couldn’t even tell whether what I was doing was right or wrong.

 Thankfully, there were the nurses and visiting lactation consultants who came round to support and provide tips.
 Milk flow was not heavy in the first few days, but that’s expected, so I didn’t stress too much about it.
 Nevertheless, the feeding time was a bonding session with the newborn and that was really special.

 Back home, it took a while to settle into a routine of feeding and pumping.
 Should I pump periodically – even at night?
 Or should I pump only when I feel heavy?
 Should I wake my baby up to feed?
 Should I time my feeding or practice demand feeding?

 In the end, I fed only when my baby called for it because I believe infants have needs and if he is hungry, I will be there for him.
 Demand and supply really works as not long after, my milk supply was in full swing.

 Early weeks to 3rd month: Getting the hang of it